petrpopovdata/solar-usage-analysis-switzerland/README.md

 - 🌤️ **National average solar usage is 7% (as of March 2024)**, rising from 4.3% in 2021.
 - 🏘️ **289 out of 2184 municipalities (13.2%) use less than 5% of their solar potential**, even with installed infrastructure.
 - 🏅 **Top-performing municipalities** exceed 40% usage, often clustered within certain cantons like Ticino (TI), and Vaud (VD).
-- 🔍 **Cantons like Aargau and Vaud** have high installed capacity but relatively low usage.
+- 🔍 Despite having the highest levels of installed solar capacity, major Swiss cities like Zürich, Bern, and Lausanne are utilizing less than 5% of their solar potential.
-- 📈 If current trends hold, national usage is projected to reach **~25% by mid-2025**.
+- 📈 If current trends hold, national usage is projected to reach **~10% by mid-2025**.

 ---